-Depletion of the global ozone layer began gradually in the 1980s and reached a maximum of about 5% in the early 1990s.
-The depletion has lessened since then and now is about 3.5% averaged over the globe.
+Depletion of the global ozone layer increased gradually in the 1980s and reached a maximum of about 5% in the early 1990s.
+The depletion has lessened since then and now is about 3% averaged over the globe.
 The average depletion exceeds the natural year-to-year variations of global total ozone.
 The ozone loss is very small near the equator and increases with latitude toward the poles.
-The larger polar depletion is attributed to the late winter/early spring ozone destruction that occurs there each year.
+The larger polar depletion is attributed to the late winter/ early spring ozone destruction that occurs there each year.

 Global total ozone has decreased beginning in the 1980s (see Figure Q13-1).
 The decreases have occurred in the stratospheric ozone layer where most ozone resides (see Figure Q1-2).
 In the early 1990s, the depletion of global total ozone reached a maximum of about 5% below the 1964-1980 average.
-The depletion has lessened since then and now averages about 3.5% for 2006-2009.
+The depletion has lessened since then and during the early 2010s has averaged to about 3% below the 1964-1980 average.
 The observations shown in Figure Q13-1 have been smoothed to remove regular ozone changes that are due to natural seasonal and solar effects (see Q14).
 The depleted amounts are larger than the remaining natural variations in global total ozone amounts.

 The observed global ozone depletion in the last three decades is attributable to increases in reactive halogen gases in the stratosphere.
 The lowest global total ozone values since 1980 have occurred in the years following the eruption of Mt.
 Pinatubo in 1991, which temporarily increased the number of sulfuric acid-containing particles throughout the stratosphere.
-These particles significantly increased the effective-ness of reactive halogen gases in destroying ozone (see Q14) and, thereby, increased global ozone depletion by 1-2% for several years following the eruption.
+These particles significantly increased the effectiveness of reactive halogen gases in destroying ozone (see Q14) and, thereby, increased global ozone depletion by 1-2% for several years following the eruption.

 Polar regions.
 Observed total ozone depletion varies significantly with latitude on the globe (see Figure Q13-1).
-The largest reductions have occurred at high southern latitudes as a result of the severe ozone loss over Antarctica each late winter/early spring period.
+The largest reductions occur at high southern latitudes as a result of the severe ozone loss over Antarctica each late winter/early spring period.
 The next largest losses are observed in the high latitudes of the Northern Hemisphere, caused in part by winter losses over the Arctic.
 Although the depletion in polar regions is larger than at lower latitudes, the influence of polar regions on global ozone is limited by their small geographical area.
-Latitudes above 60° account for only about 13% of Earth's surface.
+Latitudes poleward of 60° account for only about 13% of Earth's surface.

 Midlatitude regions.
 Ozone depletion is also observed at the midlatitudes spanning the region between equatorial and polar latitudes.
-In comparison with the 1964-1980 averages, total ozone averaged for 2005-2009 is about 3.5% lower in northern midlatitudes (35°N-60°N) and about 6% lower at southern midlatitudes (35°S-60°S).
+In comparison with the 1964-1980 averages, total ozone averaged for 2008-2012 is about 3.5% lower in northern midlatitudes (35°N-60°N) and about 6% lower at southern midlatitudes (35°S-60°S).
 Midlatitude depletion has two contributing factors.
-First, ozone-depleted air over both polar regions is dispersed away from the poles during and after each winter/spring period, thereby reducing average ozone at nonpolar latitudes.
+First, ozonedepleted air over both polar regions is dispersed away from the poles during and after each winter/spring period, thereby reducing average ozone outside polar regions.
 Second, chemical destruction occurring at midlatitudes contributes to observed depletion in these regions.
-This contribution is much smaller than in polar regions because the amounts of reactive halogen gases are lower and a seasonal increase of the most reactive halogen gases, such as the increase in ClO in Antarctic late winter (see Figure Q8-3), does not occur in midlatitude regions.
+This contribution is much smaller than in polar regions because the amounts of reactive halogen gases are lower and a seasonal increase of the most reactive halogen gases, such as the increase in CIO in the polar winter lower stratosphere (see Figure Q8-3), does not occur in midlatitude regions.